spiceai/quickstarts/serverops/README.md

 ## Next steps

-You've successfully trained a model that can tell you when it is a good time to prune logs or not!
+You've successfully trained a model that can tell you when it is a good time to perform server operations or not!
 In a real application you would want to continually be adding in new CPU metrics as observations so that calls to the `/recommendation` API gives recommendations about the live data.
 To see how this can be done, check out the [ServerOps Sample](https://github.com/spiceai/samples/blob/trunk/serverops/README.md).